 - YES: I cut myself shaving (I and myself are the same person).

 - YES: John sings to himself in the shower (John and himself are the same person).

 - NO: Myself and John went to the movies.
-(Did “myself” go to the movies?)
+(If you remove John, would you ever say myself went to the movies?)

 - NO: John and myself went to the movies.
 (See above question.)